MalachiteLem/SSR-Void-Expansion/README.md

 Beebo - Original sprite of Seraph in ssrcord, used as a base for literally every sprite

-TRYAGAIN, Azuline, Kris and a few other people (I forgot who exactly, really sorry about that) - mess of a code help
+TRYAGAIN, Azuline, Kris and a few other people (I forgot who exactly, really sorry about that) - coding help.
+I cooked spaghetti.

 TangoKnight, Winslow, Beebo - inspired by their spriting work a lot.
 Tried to learn rorr spriting based off of their works while working on things other than Seraph.
 If it wasn't for them, I would've probably never tried my hand at this again